SupDroidStudio/mcpe-linux/README.md

 # mcpe-linux
 This script automatically downloads, sets up and install Minecraft: Bedrock Edition on your Debian-based Linux device!
+# IMPORTANT NOTICE!
+This version of the launcher installed by this script does not support Minecraft versions of 1.13 and above.
+Due to this, this script is now deprecated in favour of ChristopherHX's fork, which is distributed in AppImage form and supports the latest Minecraft versions.
+The AppImage is arguably easier to install and also works on all platforms (not just Debian-based).
+Check out the fork AppImage plus installation instructions from https://github.com/ChristopherHX/linux-packaging-scripts/releases/tag/appimage.
+Do note that we'll still provide support even for people using the fork, and we still maintain our sideloadable versions (see below, section "I don't own Minecraft on Google Play").
 # Disclaimer
 We (SupDroid Studio) have written this script, but we did not create the Minecraft: Bedrock Edition Linux port.
 It was created by MrARM, and its source is available at https://github.com/minecraft-linux/mcpelauncher-manifest/wiki.
 In short, this script automatically executes the instructions found at https://mcpelauncher.readthedocs.io/en/latest/source_build/index.html, instead of you needing to manually run all the commands.
 You may need to manually run the commands if you are not on a Debian-based distro, or if you are not on Ubuntu 18.04+ / Debian 10+ or equivalent.
 More about that below.
 # Version naming scheme?